sebastien-plutniak/archeoviz/README.md

 archeoViz(run.plots = FALSE)
 ```

-  - *run.plots*: TRUE or FALSE.
-Whether to immediately compute and show
+  - **run.plots**: TRUE or FALSE.
+Whether to immediately compute and
-    plots (without requiring the user to click on the buttons in the
+    show plots (without requiring the user to click on the buttons in
-    interface).
+    the interface).

+# Acknowledgment

+The `archeoViz` application and package is developed and maintained by
+Sébastien Plutniak.
+Arthur Coulon, Solène Denis, Olivier Marlet, and
+Thomas Perrin tested and supported the project in its early stage.
+Renata Araujo and Sara Giardino translated the application into
+Portuguese and Italian, respectively.

 # References

   - Plutniak, Sébastien.
 2023. “archeoViz.
 Visualisation, Exploration,
-    and Web Communication of Archaeological Excavation Data”. v0.2.1,
+    and Web Communication of Archaeological Excavation Data”. v1.0, DOI:
-    DOI:
     [10.5281/zenodo.7512526](https://doi.org/10.5281/zenodo.7512526).